emmanuel-nike/django-generic-datamodel/README.md

 [Application demo](https://generic-datamodel.herokuapp.com)

+> The test user *bctest* is a superuser therefore you can also visit [App Django Admin](https://generic-datamodel.herokuapp.com/admin/) and login to the django admin to view models and even create more users since the registration is not implemented yet.

 For deployment to heroku the following files were added

 * Procfile: For pointing to the django application i.e. britecore.wsgi